Bioconductor/bioconductor.org/content/help/workflows/oligo-arrays.md

 <h2 id="exploring-package-content">Exploring Package Content</h2>

-Packages have extensive help pages, and include vignettes highlighting common use cases; the help pages and vignettes are available from within R. After loading a package, use syntax like
+Packages have extensive help pages, and include vignettes highlighting common use cases.
+The help pages and vignettes are available from within R. After loading a package, use syntax like

     > help(package="limma")